kaedenano/spotify-stats/README.md

 - Seamless sharing via Twitter

 ## Require
-You need to register your [application](https://developer.spotify.com/dashboard/) first
+- You must register your [Spotify application](https://developer.spotify.com/dashboard/) first

-If you want to use the database, you need to register with [PlanetScale](https://planetscale.com/)
+- If you want to use the database, you need to register with [PlanetScale](https://planetscale.com/)

 ## Run
 Clone